akshays4/transport-procurement-app/QUICK_START_CITATION_FIX.md

 ## 🎯 Goal
 Get clean, professional citations without HTML markup or duplicate footnotes.

+## ✨ Good News: UI Cleanup Already Active!

+**Automatic footnote hiding** is already implemented in the message handling code.
+Verbose footnotes are now automatically:
+- ✅ Removed from main chat display
+- ✅ Hidden in a "📚 View detailed source references" expander
+- ✅ Cleaned of HTML tags and special characters

+**This works right now** without any configuration! 🎉

+For even better results, also configure the system prompts below.

 ## ⚡ Fastest Path (5 minutes)

 ### For Knowledge Assistant Endpoint